Estill, South Carolina: History

 The town of Estill is located in the southern half of Hampton County.
 The town is named for Colonel John Holbrook Estill.
 Estill was formed in 1900 when the railroad, later Seaboard Air Line Railroad, needed a rail line between Augusta, Georgia and Savannah, Georgia.
 Upon construction of the rail line, the new town of Estill was incorporated in 1905.

 The John Lawton House and Lawtonville Baptist Church are listed on the National Register of Historic Places.

 Federal Correctional Institution, Estill is located near the town.

 2020 Tornado

-In the early morning hours of April 13, 2020, a large, violent EF4 Tornado struck areas just south of Estill.
+In the early morning of April 13, 2020, a large, violent EF4 Tornado struck areas just south of Estill.
 The tornado (which packed winds of 175 MPH) killed 5 and injured around 60 people.
 The nearby community of Nixville, South Carolina suffered a direct hit from the tornado, and sustained the brunt of the twister's impacts.
 The Federal Correctional Institution, Estill also sustained damage, resulting in many of the prison's inmates being temporarily transferred to the United States Penitentiary, Lewisburg in Lewisburg, Pennsylvania.
 The tornado was the first violent tornado in South Carolina since 1995.

 Education

-There are four schools in the town: Estill High, Estill Middle, and Estill Elementary, all of which are a part of Hampton County's School District 2, and Patrick Henry Academy, a private school.
+There are three schools in the town: Estill Middle, and Estill Elementary, all of which are a part of Hampton County's School District 2, and Patrick Henry Academy, a private school.